-It featured two Western Canadian-based acts: DJ Kookum (pronounced “koh-kom”) on the turntables accompanied by fellow creative Sierra Baker, followed by R&B/Hip-Hop artist Missy D. First up, let’s chat about Kookum and Baker.
+It featured two Western Canadian-based acts: DJ Kookum (pronounced “koh-kom”) on the turntables accompanied by fellow creative Sierra Baker, followed by R&B/Hip-Hop artist Missy D. First up, let’s chat about Kookum and Sierra.

 DJ Kookum & Sierra Baker